Before Your Surgery

 Pacemakers and defibrillators.
 Tell your doctor or nurse if you have a pacemaker or defibrillator.

 Stop smoking.
 You will not be able to smoke while in the hospital.
 Smoking can cause problems with healing and increase the risk of complications.
-Group Health recommends the Quit for Life® Program to help you stop smoking.
+Kaiser Permanente recommends the Quit for Life® Program to help you stop smoking.

 10 Days Before Surgery